 Tell colleges about extenuating financial circumstances.
 “Some people don’t realize that there’s a place to explain extenuating circumstances on the CSS,” Shagawat says.
 “Tell them about medical bills, one-time income sources, income losses, or anything else about your financial situation that they haven’t asked about, but you think is germane.”

-How can you get help filling out the profile?
+How to get help filling out the CSS profile

 Finally, if you’re just starting the college application process, don’t be put off by the rack rate at private colleges, and don’t avoid applying for financial aid because of the paperwork or because you think you won’t qualify for aid, Anderson says.
 “Filling out the CSS may get you a significant break.”